-2. Adoption of new and revised International Financial Reporting Standards a.
-New and amended International Financial Reporting Standards ("IFRS TAD" or "IAS") that are mandatory for the current year
+2. Adoption of new and amended International Financial Reporting Standards a.
+New and amended International Financial Reporting Standards ("IFRS TAD" or "IAS") that are mandatory for the current year.

-In the year, the Group has applied amendments to IFRS the ISPS issued by the International Financial Reporting Standards Council (IASB) that are mandatory for accounting periods beginning on or after January 1, 2023.
-Your adoption has not had a material impact on disclosures or amounts reported in these financial statements:
+During the year, the entity has applied amendments to IFRS, issued by the International Financial Reporting Standards Board (IASB, for its acronym in Spanish) that are mandatory for accounting periods beginning on or after January 1, 2023.
+Its adoption has not had a material impact on disclosures or amounts reported in these financial statements::

 The Entity has adopted IFRS 17 and the related amendments for the first time in the current year.
-IFRS 17 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.
+IFRS 17 establishes the principles for the recognition, measurement, presentation, and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.

-IFRS 17 Insurance Contracts (including the June 2020 and December 2021 Amendments to IFRS 17) IFRS 17 outlines a general model, which is modified for insurance contracts with direct participation features, described as the variable fee approach.
+IFRS 17 Insurance Contracts (including the June 2020 and December 2021 amendments to IFRS 17)

+IFRS 17 outlines a general model, which is modified for insurance contracts with direct participation , described as the variable fee approach.
 The general model is simplified if certain criteria are met by measuring the liability for remaining coverage using the premium allocation approach.
 The general model uses current assumptions to estimate the amount, timing and uncertainty of future cash flows and it explicitly measures the cost of that uncertainty.
 It takes into account market interest rates and the impact of policyholders' options and guarantees.